 In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.
 We will think carefully about what information we provide about the other child involved, and when.
-We will work with the police and/or local authority children's social care to make sure our approach to information sharing is consistent.
+We will work with the police and/or Sefton Children's Help and Advice Team (CHAT) to make sure our approach to information sharing is consistent.